Mauer 1: Habitat

 As uncertain as the exact dating of the lower jaw of Mauer was until recently, so is the assignment of other fossils to its layer.
 Such contextual fossils are the only direct evidence for an accurate reconstruction of the habitat of a find.
 Not until 1991 two sets of core drilling were conducted in the defunct sand mine of Grafenrain and—beginning in 1995, several dozen cubic meters of sand were screened in search of fossil fragments that could shed light on accompanying species.
 However, mice teeth that were found proved to be not suitable for a more precise dating of the layer, since these mice lived anatomically virtually unchanged over too long a period.
 At least palynological findings of similar vegetation areas of the Cromer interglacial period can help with a description of the habitat.: "across alluvial forests in the river valleys, forests on the slopes and open forests on the heights; these were rather dry locations, regarding the hydro-geology of the crevasses (Kluftwassersystem) of the Buntsandstein—and Muschelkalk mountains, bare of any Loess sediments."

-Animal fossils from different layers of the sand mine Grafenrain that were clearly identified and belonged to the same interglacial epoch as the find layer, inspired the author of a 2007 article of Die Zeit to a vivid diorama:
+Animal fossils from different layers of the Grafenrain sand mine that were clearly identified and belonged to the same interglacial epoch as the find layer, inspired the author of a 2007 article in Die Zeit to a vivid diorama:

 "...among spruce, birch and oak trees romped flying squirrels, roamed roe deer, elk and wild boar.
 Mole and shrew tunnelled through the grounds.
 And: Beavers damming the waters of the juvenile Neckar river.
 Hares flitted and horses galloped across open landscapes.
 Theoretically, nature provided steaks of elephant, the woolly rhinoceros and hippopotamus.
 Whether the "Heidelberger" ventured on such prey, must be doubted.
 Almost certainly he took to his heels in front of bear, wolf, leopard, saber-toothed cat and hyena."